 Christine, a microbiologist, and her husband, Ben* were eager to be parents in their late 30s, but had a difficult time getting pregnant.
 They didn’t shy away from the amazing scientific advances that help so many couples conceive.

 The process of IVF took its toll on Christine’s body, and she noticed a shift in her vaginal health.
-She looked to Tiny Health’s Vaginal Health Test for answers, and uncovered imbalances in her microbiome associated with higher risks for preterm labor.
+She looked to Tiny Health’s Vaginal Health Test to support her fertility and uncovered imbalances in her microbiome associated with higher risks for preterm labor.

 Trying to conceive or support a healthy pregnancy?
 This Tiny Case Study is for you.
 Read on to learn how Tiny Health empowered Christine with microbiome insights and an action plan to take control of her vaginal health.